 Microbiology is the study of bacteria, fungi, algae, protozoa and viruses, and is of immense importance in relation to the environment, agriculture and food, biomedical sciences and biotechnology.
 Graduates in Microbiology are therefore highly sought after in these fields.
+Microbiology is very central to many aspects of the biological sciences, from pure research to diverse industrial, medical and environmental applications.

-Viruses, bacteria and fungi play major roles in the diseases of man, animals and plants.
+Microorganisms play major roles in the diseases of man, animals and plants.
 Microbiologists have been central to their diagnosis and in combating such diseases through the discovery of effective therapies.

 Microbiology with Professional Studies Degree highlights